-For additional information regarding the program and/or to schedule an appointment, please call (201) 360-4180 or send an e-mail to eof@hccc.edu.
+For additional information regarding the program, go to www.hccc.edu/eof.
+To contact EOF directly, please call (201) 360-4180 or send an e-mail to eof@hccc.edu.

 The Faculty Advisement Program

 The HCCC faculty members play a major role in mentoring and guiding students through their degree programs.
 Each full-time faculty member serves as an academic advisor to twenty-five "Program Ready" students, that is, students who have completed their Academic Foundations requirements or have demonstrated mastery to take college-level courses.